VinayKale1998/FlashCard/README.md

 ## Directory💠

-We have split the project's src folder into Components, Store and UI and test for ease of management and modularity.
+The project's src folder is split into Components, Store and UI and test for ease of management and modularity.

 ## App.js